notionparallax/blog/_posts/2020-04-23-waldenpond_explainer.md

 ---

 So there you have it, Walden Pond, the zine's first outing on the world stage.
 I'd love to know what you think about it, or what's stopping you from signing up.
-(I make the website with the typing[], so I can change things!)
+(I make the website with the typing[^story], so I can change things!)

 As an extra incentive, it's half price at the moment!

+[^story]: I was playing around with an art for the foyer of a cancer research centre in Sydney, making a branching tree in Generative Components, about a decade ago, and someone asked me if I was "making the tree with the typing".
+That phrase has stuck with me ever since.

+[^nod]: A nod to the genesis of the name for this project: [Vankatesh Rao](https://www.ribbonfarm.com/author/admin/).
+He's well worth adding to your editions.

+[^fb]: I can't be the only person who's got bored of Facebook and opened a new tab and gone to Facebook to see if it's less boring.